zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 [rebber-plugins]: https://github.com/zestedesavoir/zmarkdown/tree/master/packages/rebber-plugins#rebber-plugins--

 ## Features

  - Convert Markdown to HTML ;
  - Convert Markdown to EPUB compatible HTML ;
  - Convert Markdown to LaTeX ;
- - Convert Markdown to TEX file.
+ - Convert Markdown to TEX file;
+ - Convert ordered list of Markdown extracts into one of the above formats.

 ## Installation